ocrickard/fhir-rs/README.md

 # FHIR for Rust!

+# This project has moved

+The fhirproject organization is now maintaining this library: https://github.com/fhirproject/fhir-rs.

+## Deprecated Readme

 A simple, fast, and safe interface for FHIR (Fast Healthcare Interoperability Resources) JSON data in Rust.

 Here's how parsing works: